rmcgibbo/mongo-task/README.md

 mongo-task
 ==========

-Small wrapper for running large-scale embarrassingly parallel with MongoDB and Amazon S3.
+mongo-task is a small utility for running large-scale distributed embarrassingly parallel jobs with MongoDB and Amazon S3.

 ```
 $ mongo-task -t task.yaml